Tonedawg1/gen1recomp-unique-fly-surf-sprites/README.md

 - SURF SPRITES — on/off
 - FLY SPRITES — on/off
-- SPRITE SOURCE — Auto (Prioritizes Wilds first, then PokePC), or you can specify which one you want.
+- SPRITE SOURCE — Auto/Specific (Prioritizes Wilds first, then PokePC), or you can specify which one you want.

 ## Install